NXT Stand & Deliver (2022): Preliminary matches

 The actual event began with Carmelo Hayes defending the NXT North American Championship against Cameron Grimes, Santos Escobar, Solo Sikoa, and Grayson Waller in a ladder match.
 During the match, Waller's bodyguard, Sanga, brought a ladder in the ring, only to have Escobar send it to Sanga.
 After a brawl between Sanga and Sikoa outside the ring, Sanga got the upper hand and tossed Sikoa back inside the ring.
 Grimes performed a Tope Con Hilo on Escobar, and Hayes performed a Moonsault on Grimes.
 After Escobar took out Hayes, Escobar attempted to climb the ladder, but was attacked but Waller.
 Grimes performed a Spanish Fly on Escobar.
 As Hayes' partner, Trick Williams, set up another ladder, Sanga broke it up with his bare hands.
 Afterwards, Legado Del Fantasma (Elektra Lopez, Joaquin Wilde, and Raul Mendoza) used the broken pieces of the ladder to take out Sanga.
 Sikoa performed a Press Slam on Wilde and Mendoza at the same time.
 As Sikoa and Escobar were at the top of the ladder, Williams tipped it over.
 Williams was at the top of the ladder when Grimes tipped it over, causing him to crash into the other wrestlers.
 After Hayes pulled Grimes off the ladder, Hayes and Waller fought at the top of the ladder when Sikoa, Grimes, and Escobar climbed up an adjacent ladder.
 Waller then knocked Hayes and Escobar off the ladder and touched the title belt, but Escobar performed a Dragonrana on Waller from the top of the ladder.
 Moments later, Sikoa performed a Frog Splash on Escobar.
 Grimes performed a Cave In on Sikoa onto a ladder outside the ring.
 Waller attempted an elbow drop on Hayes, but Hayes moved out of the way, causing Waller to crash.
 In the closing moments, Hayes attempted to retrieve the title belt, but Escobar performed a Gutbuster and a Phantom Driver on Hayes.
-Moments later, Grimes performed a Cave In on Escobar onto another ladder.
+Moments later, Grimes performed a Cave In on Escobar.
 Grimes then retrieved the title belt to win the title for the first time.

-In the second match, Tony D'Angelo faced Tommaso Ciampa.
+In the second match, Tony D'Angelo (accompanied by AJ Galante) faced Tommaso Ciampa.
 During the match, D'Angelo retrieved a crowbar, but Ciampa intercepted him with a big boot.
 While the referee tossed the crowbar away, D'Angelo performed a low blow on Ciampa and followed up with a Fisherman's buster for a nearfall.
 As D'Angelo tossed the crowbar back inside the ring, Ciampa performed Willow's Bell and a Fairytale ending for a nearfall.
 Ciampa then applied a crossface on D'Angelo, who made it to the rope to escape.
 In the climax, D'Angelo performed a DDT on Ciampa on the exposed concrete and back inside, D'Angelo performed a face wash boot on Ciampa to win the match, which marked Ciampa's last NXT match.
 Afterwards, Triple H appeared to share the special moment with Ciampa and both embraced and went backstage.